zzzprojects/learn-orm/tutorials/fsharp/interfaces.md

     abstract member Print : format:string -> unit
 ```

-In the above code, an `IDisplay` interface is defined that contains the `Print` method and has a single parameter of the type `string` with the name `format`.
+In the above code, an `IDisplay` interface contains the `Print` method and has a single parameter of the type `string` with the name `format`.

 There are two ways to implement interfaces.